BillJr99/Ursinus-CS173/_pages/Labs/Arithmetic/lab-kepler.md

 * <span>\\(G = 6.6743015 \times 10^{-11} \frac{meters^{3}}{kg \times sec^{2}}\\)</span>
     * This is represented in Java as 6.6743015e-11

 The following table provides your inputs for the planetary mass and semi-major axis length, as well as an approximate length of the year on that planet in Earth Days (to help you check your output).
+These are approximations, so your values might be a little different because we're rounding some values, but this should give you a rough idea of the values you'll get.

 | Planet | m: Mass (kg) | a: Semi-major Axis Length (AU) | Approximate Length of Year (Earth Days) |
 |-|-|-|-|